mattkram/planingfsi/README.md

 - Numpy (provides support for array structures and other tools for numerical analysis)
 - Scipy (provides support for many standard scientific functions, including interpolation)
 - Matplotlib (provides support for plotting)

-The versions tested known to work can be found using Synaptic package manager an are called:
-- python-numpy - v1:1.3.0-3build1
-- python-scipy - v0.7.0-2ubuntu0.1
-- python-matplotlib - v0.99.1.2-3ubuntu1

-The code is also known to work on the CAC at University of Michigan.
-The following modules must be loaded:
-- FILL IN WITH APPROPRIATE MODULES

 ### INSTALLATION OF THE SOURCE CODE ###